 Being in a beach town, this seems to be the most obvious but what most of us miss out is the numerous options that Karwar offers.
 The main beach is called the Rabindranath Tagore beach – perfect for a swim and some good beach time.
 Along this beach is the Warship Museum which displays life in the Indian Navy.
 Right next to it is a small aquarium.
 In the evening, there are plenty of food carts around the beach

 Devbagh beach is quite popular.
 One can do various water sports at this beach.
 The beach is actually on an island and one needs to cross over with a boat.
 The famed Devbagh beach resort is located along this beach.
-The beach is quite unique with dense forest vegetation on one side and beach along the other.
+The beach is quite unique with dense forest vegetation on one side and a beach along the other.

 Besides these two beaches, note Majalli beach, Binaga beach and Tilamati beach that are a good visit, the last one popular for its black sand.